- Reviewed: 18 May 2018, 16:55 NZST

 Related news features

-There is some risk to your security in Nicaragua due to violent crime and civil unrest and we advise caution.View Larger Map Close/Open map
+There is high risk to your security in Nicaragua due to civil unrest and violent crime and we advise against all tourist and other non-essential travel.View Larger Map Close/Open map

 Demonstrations and protests occur throughout Nicaragua, particularly in Managua and have previously turned violent.
 Civil unrest could occur anywhere at any time with little warning, and could affect transport including access to and from the airport.
 In April and May 2018, violent protests took place throughout Nicaragua, resulting in many injuries and fatalities.
 Managua, Masaya, Leon and Esteli were particularly affected.